LuckyMan23129/Flute/README.md

 ![Figure2](https://github.com/LuckyMan23129/Flute/assets/141725842/38830606-cbdd-4c90-a091-20c9ea03b0f8)
 **Fig 2.
 The Flute Hardware/Software Architecture**

  The hardware goal of Flute is to convert commodity IoT development boards into battery-free EH devices.
 Flute’s software goal is to schedule tasks: (i.) as frequently as possible, while (ii.) accumulating an optimum charge level and (iii.) preserving system operation by throttling execution when environmental energy is lost.
 This requires a PnP power supply board and software support to manage energy usage.

+## 3. Installation and Sourcecode
+Flute aims to convert commodity IoT development boards into battery-free EH devices that can work in either outdoor or indoor environments reliably.
+To validate this, we employed long-range networking, 433MHz LoRa, and LTE-M, parameterized for low power and extended coverage.
+To show its deployment in the real world, we deployed Flute both outdoors and indoors and in 2 different countries in 2 different continents Vietnam and Belgium.
 The Psuedo code of proposed algorithms is shown as follows.
 ```javascript
 1    getAdaptedRate ( V_New , V_Prev ) {
 2    IF ( V_New - V_Prev ) < 0 for last 10 minutes AND V_New <=